'Let's come together,' May makes Brexit appeal to party

 Johnson, who quit May’s cabinet after Chequers was agreed, called her plans “deranged” and attacked the prime minister for not believing in Brexit.

-“Unlike the prime minister I campaigned for Brexit,” Johnson, the bookmakers’ favorite to succeed May, told the Sunday Times newspaper.
+“Unlike the prime minister I campaigned for Brexit,” Johnson, the bookmakers’ favourite to succeed May, told the Sunday Times newspaper.

 “Unlike the prime minister I fought for this, I believe in it, I think it’s the right thing for our country and I think that what is happening now is, alas, not what people were promised in 2016.”